lgschaer/TA_TPA_Enrichment/README.md

-# Code and output files for the following paper:
+# Code and output files for:

 # Microorganisms able to degrade chemically deconstructed plastic model compounds are widespread in the environment